mugraph/okidoks-server/README.md

 1. Have a postgres database named `okidoks_db` and user `postgres` on `localhost` and bound to port `5432`.
-2. Run `go run main.go` and head over to `localhost:8080/publications`.
+2. Build and run `./main` and head over to `localhost:8081/publications`.

 ## Prerequisites